LavelleAli/pp-singlepage-cv/README.md

 # pp-singlepage-cv

-This is the URL for the project: [[https://pp-singlepage-cv.vercel.app/](https://github.com/LavelleAli/pp-singlepage-cv.git)](https://roadmap.sh/projects/single-page-cv)
+This is the URL for the project: pp-singlepage-cv.vercel.app